griffithlab/pVACtools/docs/tools.rst

   before proceeding.
 If you do not agree to all of the terms of these two agreements, you must not install or use the product.
-Companies (for-profit entities) interested in downloading the command-line versions of the IEDB tools or running the entire analysis resource locally, should contact us (license@iedb.org) for details on licensing options.
+Companies (for-profit entities) interested in downloading the command-line versions of the IEDB tools or running the entire analysis resource locally, should contact IEDB (license@iedb.org) for details on licensing options.

 MHCflurry
 _________